Overview of the bridge architecture and wire protocol

 1. Read 4-byte header → decode payload length

-2. Read N bytes of JSON payload → parse
+2. Read N bytes of payload → deserialize (msgpack or JSON, matching negotiated format)

 3. Sync responses (return/error matching a _pending_sync ID) → set threading.Event directly on the reader thread (fast path, no event loop involvement)